JUDSYS/judsys.github.com/src/content/_index.md

 # Some features and non-features (many are still just ideas)

+  * Unicode support everywhere.
+  * Standardized file extensions.
+  * Only two signature types: regular and timestamped.
   * Only detached signatures.
 This is to make backups, interoperability and user life easier.
+  * Simple and consistent JSON syntax with base64 to avoid canonicalization problems.
+  * Minimal number of allowed algorithms in order to make implementations and interoperability easier.
+  * Single document for all the rules. (timestamps, CA rules, hardware interaction, user interaction and naming conventions)
   * Anyone can issue proofs of attribute (a similar idea to attribute certificates).
 This makes it easy for companies to change job titles that should appear on signatures made by its employees.
 This also makes it easier for people to allow other to act in their name.
-  * No complicated certification chain.
-Just multiple trees, each with a single root CA.
-  * Unified RESTful APIs for time-stamp authorities and checking the certificate status.
+  * Standardized web APIs for time-stamp authorities and checking the certificate status.
-  * JSON files to ease implementation and debugging.
-  * Unicode support everywhere.
-  * Rules about UI to ensure users have an easy time switching from one implementation to another.
   * Rules about how to mix paper and digital signatures.
   * Rules about "trusted scans".